PlayPro/CoreProtect/docs/auto-purge.md

 Automatic purging does not rebuild SQLite, optimize MySQL, or run a ClickHouse `OPTIMIZE FINAL`.
 DuckDB performs a checkpoint after cleanup.
 Deleting rows helps control future growth, but it may not immediately reduce the database file or table size on disk.

-Only one automatic purge can run at a time.
+Only one automatic purge can run per CoreProtect instance at a time.
 If the server shuts down, a manual purge starts, a database migration or conversion starts, or the consumer is manually paused, the automatic purge stops safely and can continue during the next scheduled run.

+ClickHouse rejects automatic and manual purges while `database-lock` is disabled.
+For a shared namespace, stop every installation, enable `database-lock` on one installation, restart or reload it, and finish the purge before restoring shared-writer mode.

 ## Important Notes